annomroot/r-mail/README.md

 # R-mail
-Receive Emails in your terminal
+Receive Emails in your terminal.

 =--[ WELCOME ]-----------------------------------------------=